aniketb21/aniketb21.github.io/_pages/research.md

 *Guide: [Prof. Vikram Gadre](https://www.ee.iitb.ac.in/wiki/faculty/vmgadre)*

 Path planning finds applications in a lot of tasks like navigating robots and autonomous vehicles.
 However, path planning algorithms can become very computationally expensive.
-We develop a multiresolution path planning algorithm (path being represented by an arbitrary graph) and achieves an exponential speedup.
+We develop a multiresolution path planning algorithm (path being represented by an arbitrary graph) which achieves an exponential speedup.